yuichielectric-enterprise/reading-times-to-azure/README.md

 # reading-time-app
 ## About
 The `reading-time-app` is a basic Java web application to demo a Java development stack using Java, [Maven](https://maven.apache.org/) and optional [IntelliJ](https://www.jetbrains.com/idea/) as Java code editor.
 The application simply lists a top 5 of favorite books.
 It uses [Thymeleaf](http://www.thymeleaf.org/) as template engine.
 The application does not use [Spring](https://spring.io/).
-Spring is a widely used Java application framework.
+Spring is a Java application framework that is used for most Java applications, but for this demo it would introduce unnecessary complexity.

 The following integrations are included:
 - [Travis CI](https://travis-ci.com/) is used for Continuous Integration (CI).
 - A second bogus status check is added to demonstrate multiple status checks.
-- When Travis CI runs successful documentation is generated and published to the `gh-pages` branch.
+- When Travis CI passes all tests documentation is generated and published to the `gh-pages` branch.
+- A Checkstyle project report on coding style conventions is included as an example report in the documentation.
-- [Heroku](https://dashboard.heroku.com/) is used for deployments when Travis CI runs successful and the branch is merged back to master.
+- [Heroku](https://dashboard.heroku.com/) is used to deploy the application when the branch is merged back to master and Travis CI passes all tests.

 The application is loosely based on the Heroku tutorial [Create a Java Web Application Using Embedded Tomcat](https://devcenter.heroku.com/articles/create-a-java-web-application-using-embedded-tomcat).
 It uses an embedded Tomcat servlet container.
 The project is structured as a standard Java Maven application:

 ```
-..
+.
 ├── Procfile
 ├── README.md
 ├── bogus-status-check.sh